Mrcubix/Color-Tiles/README.md

 - the goal of this game is to get the highest score possible in 120 seconds.

 ![Instruction image from gamesaien.com](https://en.gamesaien.com/game/color_tiles/color_tiles_zu01.png)

+## How to Install

+This is a self-contained application, there are no installers provided.
+Packages for linux are not available yet, don't know enough to make them.

 ## How to build